Puppy Socialisation and the First 16 weeks

 - 0 To 16 weeks is the Canine Socialisation Period you must mix your puppy with lots of other dogs and especially puppies as that rough and tumble play teaches the young puppy bite inhibition and body language and communication skills

 - Over 90% of all behavioural problems are created in this vital initial period.
-The majority of aggression cases are fear-based and can be traced back to that first 16 weeks and the lack of critical socialisation.
+The majority of aggression cases are fear-based and can often be traced back to that first 16 weeks and the lack of critical socialisation.
 BTW Neutering and particularly paediatric neutering, ie before a pups social and physical maturity can cause serious complications later in life.
 Research now shows it triggers aggression especially if the dogs are timid and nervous before the operation.
 See (8) Paediatric Neutering

 Socialisation: Always think of ways of exposing your puppy to all new sights and sounds and to explore the environment consider buying a sound disc of normal scary sounds and play low to start off with increasing volume over a period of a couple of days (5) Sound Desensitisation Disc.